Best Practices for Push Notifications

 Test, Test, Test

 The only way to really find out how your users interact with push notifications is through testing.
-With MemConnect’s analytics toolkit (due for release soon!) you can review data on how your push notifications are performing.
+With MemConnect’s analytics toolkit, you can review data on how your push notifications are performing.
 Not everyone responds the same way, so collect as much data as you can in order to be more in-tune with your users’ needs.